TolikPylypchuk/SharpHook/docs/articles/simulation.md

 # Event Simulation

 SharpHook provides the ability to simulate keyboard and mouse events in a cross-platform way as well.
-Here's a quick
+It provides the `IEventSimulator` interface, and the default implementation, `EventSimulator`, which calls `UioHook.PostEvent` to simulate the events.

-example:
+Here's a quick example:

 ```C#
 using SharpHook;